La Damnation de Faust: Performance history

-La damnation de Faust is performed regularly in concert halls, since its first successful complete performance in concert in Paris, in 1877; it is occasionally staged as an opera, for the first time in Opéra de Monte-Carlo on 18 February 1893, where it was produced by its director Raoul Gunsbourg with Jean de Reszke singing the role of Faust and Rose Caron, Marguerite.
+La damnation de Faust is performed regularly in concert halls, since its first successful complete performance in concert in Paris, in 1877.
+Sir Charles Hallé gave the first complete performance in England on 5 February 1880.
+It is occasionally staged as an opera, for the first time in Opéra de Monte-Carlo on 18 February 1893, where it was produced by its director Raoul Gunsbourg with Jean de Reszke singing the role of Faust and Rose Caron, Marguerite.
 The Metropolitan Opera premiered it first in concert (2 February 1896) and then on stage (the United States stage premiere on 7 December 1906) and revived it in concert at Carnegie Hall on 10 November 1996 (repeated on tour in Tokyo the next year).
-The company presented a staged production on 7 November 2008, produced and directed by Robert Lepage, with innovative techniques of computer-generated stage imagery that responds to the performers' voices.
+The company presented a staged production on 7 November 2008, produced and directed by Robert Lepage, with techniques of computer-generated stage imagery that responded to the performers' voices.
 Filmmaker Terry Gilliam made his opera debut at London's English National Opera in May 2011, directing The Damnation of Faust.
-The production received positive reviews in the British press.
-In 2015 the Opéra National de Paris reimagined the role of Faust by assuming the persona of English scientist Stephen Hawking for that role.
+In 2015, the Opéra National de Paris reimagined the role of Faust by assuming the persona of English scientist Stephen Hawking for that role.
 This version of the work also reinterpreted the metaphysical journey Faust is sent on by Méphistophélès in relation to the Mars One project; portraying the dilemma of man leaving earth to populate Mars.
 The Paris Opera cooperated with NASA, ESA, CNES. and film companies which produce environmental films for the production of Berlioz's work.

 Three instrumental passages, the Marche Hongroise (Hungarian March), Ballet des sylphes, and Menuet des follets are sometimes extracted and performed as "Three Orchestral Pieces from La damnation de Faust."

+Analysis

+Julian Rushton has examined the general chronology of Berlioz's composition of the work.
+Kent Werth has written about Berlioz's sketches for the passage 'Invocation a la nature' and what their indications about Berlioz's working methods.

+Eric Stark has commented on Berlioz's use of the chorus to convey specific information about time, place, and visual imagery in the work.
+Inge van Rij has discussed various 'technological tropes' implicit in the work.